Dmoment/wistia-client/README.md

 **Countdown Overlay:**

 - Implemented countdown functionality to appear for the next video, positioned directly on the video thumbnail.
+This is done by an utility function ```showCountdownOverlay```.

 **Tag Management UI:**